-Since September 2013, the maximum amount of benefit payments that a working-age household can receive has been capped at:
+The maximum amount of benefit payments that a working-age household (outside Greater London) can receive has been capped at:

 Use our Welfare Reform Calculator to see if you might be affected.